appveyor/website/src/docs/enterprise/running-builds-on-azure.md

 Select **Resource groups**.
 You may need to go to **More services** in the bottom of the left menu and type **Resource groups** in Filter.

 Click **Add** to create new resource groups.
-Name it consistently with what was chosen for AAD application, for example **appveyor-enterprise**.
+Name it consistently with what was chosen for AAD application, for example `appveyor-enterprise`.

 Save resource group name in your deployment notes as **VMs resource group**.

-### Assign principal (AAD application) to resource group as a Contributor

-On resource group details blade select **Access control (IAM)**.
+To assign AAD application created above to the resource group as a Contributor open resource group details blade and select **Access control (IAM)**.

 Click **Add** button to add new permissions:

 * Role: `Contributor`
 * Select: `appveyor-enterprise` (this is AAD application name)

 Make sure the application was found.

 Click **Save**.

-**Now your Azure Active Directory application (which will be used by AppVeyor as identity) has Contributor permissions in resource group which will contain resources managed by AppVeyor!**
+Now AppVeyor application will be able to create/modify/delete Azure resources in `appveyor-enterprise` resource group only.

 ## Create Storage Account